fredlau95/Oracle_cdc/README.md

 Go back to your desktop move over the files to your vm with sftp.

-`sftp -i "your link to your ssh"  opc@"ip address for your instance"`
+`sftp -i "your link to your ssh-key"  opc@"ip address for your instance"`

 with the put command, send the ora files to this locaction